Surgical weight loss services offered in Portsmouth & Rochester

 - Pre and postoperative bariatric surgery care

 - Meeting with the team of bariatric specialists, including our program surgeon, dietitian, social worker, and physical therapist

 The bariatric surgery will be performed at Portsmouth Regional Hospital.

-Your first step in determining whether bariatric surgery is right for you is participating in one of our free weight loss surgery online seminars.
+Your first step in determining if surgery is right for you is to register and participate in one of our free weight loss surgery online seminars.
 For more information about our bariatric surgery program, call (603) 433-4984.